slowpokesheep/fallbeyging/readme.md

 fallbeyging
 ```

-Cloning the repo, the game can be launched by runinng the following command
+If the repository was cloned, the game can be launched by runinng the following command, where **fallbeyging** is the directory
 ```
 python3 fallbeyging
 ```